phdsystems/phd-readme/nextjs-guide.md

   --src-dir \
   --turbopack \
   --no-import-alias

+The --api flag tells the Next.js CLI to scaffold a minimal API endpoint for you in the new project.
 ```

 This answers "Yes" to TypeScript, Tailwind CSS, ESLint, App Router, Turbo (for Turbopack), and "No" to customizing the import alias.